|

 Remember that FCL quotes typically DO NOT include any charges at destinations.

-Upon the container's arrival at a yard in the destination country, the consignee (recipient of the goods) will be responsible for all charges related to the import recovery at the destination.
-To get cargo release, the consignee must pay:
+Upon the container's arrival at the destination country's yard, the consignee (recipient of the goods) will be responsible for all charges related to import recovery.
+To get a freight release, the consignee must pay:

-A sample of FCL quote on shipping cargo from the USA:
+A sample of FCL quote on shipping from the USA:

 * Above rates are valid through 6/7/2007